 Being on vacation doesn’t always mean journeying far from home.
 In fact, a lot of the time it’s quite the opposite when you pick a part of your city that you don’t visit often.
-For us, this means downtown San Diego, about 15 minutes or so from our house.
+For us, this means a downtown San Diego hotel, about 15 minutes or so from our house.

 Sure, we attend events, sightsee and go out for dinner in downtown San Diego but it’s a truly different experience when parking at the luxurious US Grant Hotel for a few days, which we did courtesy of Starwood’s My Summer Story campaign.
 The goal of the campaign was to encourage people to make summer months stand out from the rest of the year with cool vacation or staycation memories.

 $1.9 million was a lot of money back in 1910—and that’s how much it cost to build the US Grant Hotel, named by Ulysses S. Grant, Jr. in honor of his father, President Ulysses S. Grant.
 The downtown San Diego hotel has experienced ups, downs and ownership changes throughout the years but has a fascinating history.

 Fourteen U.S. Presidents and countless celebrities have stayed there over its 100-year life.
 It was also a speakeasy and a place where women’s rights were won.
 Now, after careful restoration reminiscent of the original hotel, the US Grant is better than ever.
 An unexpected benefit of our recent stay was that my 6-year-old was interested in the history behind the downtown San Diego hotel so I found myself Googling all sorts of presidential trivia to share with her.

 US Grant Hotel Location